The life and murder of Bessie Caroline Goodwin

 This special bell is the epitome of control.

 That Bessie has at least two controlling men in her life now seems incontrovertible.
-The grandfather's absurdly over generous and inappropriate birthday present referred to in the opening line of the book can be seen as another expression of his control, as can his active disapproval of women reading in Chapter 2.
+The grandfather's absurdly over generous and inappropriate birthday present referred to in the opening line of the book can be seen as another attempt at control, as can his active disapproval of women reading in Chapter 2.
 Captain Goodwin seems at this stage to have few, if any, redeeming features.

 Chapter 4